lookit/lookit-docs/docs/source/researchers-start-here.rst

 studies right away, but to actually collect data from families on Lookit, your lab will need to review the Terms of Use and sign a one-time institutional agreement with MIT.
 Any studies you run will need to be approved by your own IRB, just like studies you run in person.
 For more detail, see :ref:`IRB and legal information <legal>`.
-Note that you only need **one agreement** per PI (not separate agreements for each student).

 1. Review the Terms of Use and complete a short quiz.

 2. Get an institutional agreement signed by an authorized signer for your institution.
+(Check with us first to see if there's already an agreement at your institution as a starting point!)

 3. Edit your IRB protocol to include online testing, or submit a new protocol for your proposed online study.